nualeenuka/optimalmastplanner/README.md

-# OptimalMastPlanner QGIS Plugin
+# OptimalMeasurementPlanner QGIS Plugin

 ## Overview

-**OptimalMastPlanner** is a QGIS plugin designed to support the optimal placement and analysis of meteorological masts (met masts) and wind turbines.
+**OptimalMeasurementPlanner** is a QGIS plugin designed to support the optimal placement and analysis of meteorological masts (met masts) and wind turbines.
 It processes TRIX files and generates spatial outputs—CSV, shapefiles, and raster heatmaps—while offering visualization and reporting tools directly within QGIS.

 ---